ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/jms/README.md

 `mvn exec:java -PrunJmsSender`

 You will be able to type in tweets in the console to post them to the JMS queue and see how the engine will process them as they come.
+To quit the application, type in "quit" in order to send a poison record that will stop the engine.

 ### From Your IDE